Professor Emeritus of International Relations,

 American University (Washington, DC)

-Areas of expertise: international relations; war; conflict; peace; world order; great-power relations; peacekeeping; United Nations; international political economy; gender and war.
+Areas of expertise: international relations; war; conflict; peace; world order; great-power relations; peacekeeping; United Nations; world energy; climate change; nuclear power; gender and war.